aandr26/AWS-SAP-C01-Study-Guide/docs/9_Analytics_IoT_Streaming/9e_QuickSight/QuickSight.md

 * [Return to table of contents](../../../README.md)

 * **Exam Tips:**
-  * Used for collating data from multiple sources and visualing presenting them.
+  * Used for collating data from multiple sources and visualizing presenting them.
-  * Know what it intergrates with:
+  * Know what it integrates with:
     * Athena
     * Aurora
     * Redshift